CloudFront Security has multiple features, including

 If the content is in the cache, CloudFront returns it to the user.

-At the origin Application Load Balancer (ALB), AWS WAF inspects the incoming request header, X-Origin-Verify, and allows the request if the string value is valid.
+At the origin ALB, ALB rules or AWS WAF inspects the incoming request header, X-Origin-Verify, and allows the request if the string value is valid.
 If the header isn’t valid, AWS WAF blocks the request.

 At the configured interval, Secrets Manager automatically rotates the custom header value and updates the origin AWS WAF and CloudFront configurations.